The demasoni cichlid was first discovered in 1994 by Ad Konings. It is an African cichlid and was named after Ad Konings’ friend LaifDemason.

 It needs carefully selected mates for the tank and a change in water frequently.

 The fish would be adversely affected by bad water conditions.
-Hence, in order to provide adequate care, a filter is absolutely necessary along with a weekly change of water.
+Hence, to provide adequate care, a filter is necessary along with a weekly change of water.

 Caring for a demasoni cichlid also includes taking care of its diet.
 If its dietary needs are not met or if it gets too many proteins, it could develop various diseases.